cinemascience/cinema_jnc/pngviewer/readme.md

 ## CinemaViewer Jupyter notebook component

 A Jupyter notebook with components to run a simple viewer for one or more Cinema databases.
-Designed for the use case of populated, cinema databases of common format images.
+Designed for the use case of fully populated cinema databases of common format images.

 # Requirements